open-policy-agent/gatekeeper/website/docs/customize-startup.md

 The `--log-mutations` flag enables logging of mutation events and errors.

-The `--mutations-annotations` flag adds the following two annotations to mutated objects:
+The `--mutation-annotations` flag adds the following two annotations to mutated objects:

 | Annotation                  | Value                                                                                                                                                         |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |